mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 Here are some live notes from the Smithsonian Institution Archives of American Art symposium ["American Art History and Digital Scholarship: New Avenues of Exploration"](http://www.aaa.si.edu/symposium):

-# Other notes

-- Neat idea to have people sign up on large categorical posters ("Digital Pedagogy", "Data Mining" etc.) as a way to find lunch partners, and also a way to kick off a longer digital conversation.
+(I'll note they have a very neat idea to have people sign up on large categorical posters ("Digital Pedagogy", "Data Mining" etc.) as a way to find lunch partners, and also a way to kick off a longer digital conversation.)

 # Mapping Images